Guide to U.S. Registration Requirements for Canadian Snowbirds Spending 30 Days or More in the U.S.

 Form G-325R must be filed online through a USCIS online account.
 It cannot be filed by mail or in person.

 When filling out Form G-325R, please carefully consider whether you have already registered.
-For example, if you have an Arrival-Departure Record number to provide in response to the question “What is your Form I-94 Arrival-Departure Record Number,” then DHS already issued you evidence of registration.
+For example, if you have an Arrival-Departure Record number to provide in response to the question “What is your Form I-94 Arrival-Departure Record Number,” then DHS has already issued you evidence of registration.
 Anyone issued Form I-94 upon their admission to the United States is already registered.

 STEP 3: Once you submit the completed Form G-325R, USCIS will review the information you provided and will post a notice (USCIS Proof of G-325R Registration) in your USCIS online account that provides proof of your registration that you will be able to download and print in PDF format.
 You must carry this document with you at all times during your stay in the United States